theion-batteries/soft_lib_modules/README.md

     o Commands - commands for the Hardware module

-These informations are described in an YAML file and saved under **./config/** folder as given in the template
+These informations are configured in an YAML file and saved under **./config/** folder as given in the template

+#### Example YAML file:

+    module_type: GrblModule   # Type of the grbl module
+    commands:                 # list of commands implemented in grbl Module
+      unlock: $X              # individual command name and corresponding actions
+      reset_unlock: ""
+      move: X
+      move_check: X

+    cnt_motion:              # name of the Grbl Module
+      network:               # network parameters
+          ip: "192.168.0.203"
+          port: 8882
+          timeout: 10
+          buffer_size: 4096

+    whs_motion:             # Another Grbl Module in house and its network params
+      network:
+        ip: "1921.168.0.204"
+        port: 8882
+        timeout: 10
+        buffer_size: 4096

 #### Settings:
 In case of Grbl module, the custom settings are defined in **YAML**